natalierm/scripts/README.md

 Find files that haven't been used for a long time and are using a lot of space:

 find . -exec old_and_big {} \; -and -print

+# ad_search

+Search for a username in an active directory